-The Club soon expanded to 225 members and in 1927 purchased 52 acres South of Jefferson Road and expanded to eighteen holes.
-Seymour Dunn, a well-respected architect and golf club maker from Scotland who had previously designed The Lake Placid Golf Club, was hired to complete the project.
-Dunn was born in Scotland in 1882, his ancestors had been golfers, club makers, greens keepers and golf course architects for more than 100 years.
-In fact his ancestors can be traced back to Mary Queen of Scotland and the first golf course ever built.
+The club quickly grew to 225 members, and in 1927 the owners purchased 52 additional acres and expanded the course to eighteen holes.
+Seymour Dunn, a well-respected architect and golf club designer from Scotland who had previously designed The Lake Placid Golf Club, was hired to complete the project.
+Dunn had golf coursing through his veins.
+He was a native Scotsman, but he came from a long line of golfers, course architects, and greenskeepers.
+In fact, his ancestors can be traced back to Mary, Queen of Scots, and the first golf course ever built.

-Locust Hill was the home of the Wegman's Rochester International LPGA tour.
-Locust Hill has hosted this event since 1977 when it started as "The Bankers Trust Classic".
-It was one of the longest running events on the LPGA tour and was upgraded to the PGA Championship of the LPGA Tour in 2010.
+Another feather in Locust Hill's cap came when the Wegman's Rochester International LPGA tour made Locust Hill "home."
+The club has hosted this event since 1977, when it started as "The Bankers Trust Classic."
+It was one of the longest-running events on the LPGA tour and was upgraded to the PGA Championship of the LPGA Tour in 2010.